-May 17, 2023
+May 16, 2025

 Perform the solutions individually and send your report until June 7 by email to me.
 Try to keep this deadline.
-However, if you have problems with it, there will be a final deadline on September 30 for all assignments.
-Please include your name in the filename(s) of your solution file(s).
-Please send me one pdf-file with your report (alternatively, Word is ok, too), and additionally, please send me your code in one separate plain-text file (an R-markdown, .rmd, is possible but not required).

-The following four problems are mandatory.
+You will then be assigned to perform a peer-review which you have to hand in until June 30.
+However, if you have problems with the June-7-deadline, there will be a final deadline on September 30 for all assignments.
+Please send me one pdf-file with your report, and additionally, please send me your code in one separate plain-text file.
+The following two problems are mandatory.